 Maybe they are just intimidated..
 My boyfriend laughs at me when I wear something too loud, edgy or according to him “weird”.
 I believe it’s not weird, it’s fashion, I just tell him, you guys have no taste.
 Then I’ll be laughing my ass off.
 Anyways, if he’s totally into you, he’ll accept you not for what you are wearing or what your fashion style is but because behind those fashionable outfits and fashion trend, there’s always a simple girl with a pure heart that lies within. :)posted over 4 years ago

 Sometimes my boyfriend is confused by my outfit and when I ask him if he likes it he’ll say something like “well not really, but I’m not exactly the expert on these things” which is fine.
 I know there are certain things he likes me in so sometimes I will wear them for him but mostly I just dress for myself and I know that even if he doesn’t like my outfit on any given day, it doesn’t change his opinion of me or anything ridiculous.

 I read once on another blog that her boyfriends distaste for much of her wardrobe kept her eye fresh and her head out of the clouds, which I think is soo true.
-I like my head being in the clouds sometimes though :pposted almost 3 years ago
+I like my head being in the clouds sometimes though :pposted about 4 years ago